 You get the idea: look for inefficiencies, and try to think about where there are savings or additional value to be found.
 If you can free up someone doing something menial they can be doing something more productive.
 If you can increase the capacity of a resource without actually having to build (by increasing utilization) you are saving.

 You have knowledge that others don’t have about what can be done with technology.
 Something that others might not consider possible, or never had a chance to think about might actually be a major inefficiency that you may be able to solve.

 Think about your own domain expertise, your own competitive advantage in terms of knowledge, contacts, information, ability to observe.
 All those can yield ideas!

 Term Projects Brainstorm

-In week 5 we will begin working on the term projects.
+Towards the end of September, we will begin working on the term projects.
 Between now and then we will be coming up with ideas, writing them up, etc.

 right now Second round of brainstorming on possible term projects.
 Collect them on whiteboard and write them down.